Sir-1tudu/Dela/README.md

 # Date some one who is worth your time
 #
-# where you can find your loved o
+# where you can find your loved one

+this is a private project.